sebastiandedeyne/plug_response_cache/README.md

 ### Profiles

 Profiles are the heart of PlugResponseCache's configurability.
-They determine _if_ and for _how long_ a response should be cached.
+They determine _if_ and _how long_ a response should be cached.
 The default profile caches all succesfull GET requests for a configurable amount of minutes.
-For a full example implementation, take a look at the [`PlugResponseCache.Profiles.Default` module](https://github.com/sebastiandedeyne/plug_response_cache/blob/master/lib/plug_response_cache/profiles/default.ex).
+For a full example implementation, take a look at the [`PlugResponseCache.Profiles.Default`](https://github.com/sebastiandedeyne/plug_response_cache/blob/master/lib/plug_response_cache/profiles/default.ex) module.

-With `cache_request?` you can choose whether or not to retrieve a cached response, or cache it if the cache is cold.
-Here we'll set up our profile to only cache GET requests.
+With `cache_request?` you can choose whether or not to pass the request through the response cache.
+If `true`, the response will be retrieved from the cache, or stored if nothing's there yet.
+In the following example we'll set up our profile to only cache GET requests.

 ```elixir
 defmodule MyCacheProfile do